jessikadias/flashcard-pro/README.md

 ## 🌐 Public API

-The FlashcardPro application provides a REST API that allows authenticated users to manage their decks and view their own profile information.
+The FlashCard Pro application provides a REST API that allows authenticated users to manage their decks and view their own profile information.
 All routes are protected by an authentication middleware developed for this project.

 ### 🔧 Endpoints Overview